-Tetanus is most often identified by the muscle stiffness it causes, particularly in the jaw which is why it is also referred to as lockjaw.
+Tetanus is most often identified by the muscle stiffness it causes, particularly in the jaw, which is why it is also referred to as lockjaw.
 It can also cause issues with other muscles in the face, neck, legs, and other parts of the body to cause curled lips, drooling, difficulty walking, an inability to bend legs, and even difficulty breathing.
-Muscle tremors and spasms may be seen if the disease spreads and worsens resulting in a dog that is unable to walk, breath, or eat.
+Muscle tremors and spasms may be seen if the disease spreads and worsens, resulting in a dog that is unable to walk, breath, or eat.
 Some dogs with tetanus look like they are growling and aggressive but they have really lost control of the muscles that are responsible for curling their lips.

 Causes of Tetanus in Dogs

 Tetanus is a disease caused by a bacteria called Clostridium tetani and can occur when a dog has an open wound that gets infected.
-Clostridium tetani is found in soil since it is passed through the intestinal tracts of other animals through the feces.
+Clostridium tetani is found in soil since it is passed through the intestinal tracts of other animals through feces.
 A dog with a wound that gets some infected dirt or feces in it can allow Clostridium tetani to reproduce and spread.
 It also then releases a toxin called tetanospasmin which goes into the nerves surrounding the wound.
 From these nerves, the toxin continues to spread and eventually goes into the rest of the nervous system which consists of the spinal cord and the brain.
-This toxin is what is responsible for the muscle issues dogs with tetanus experience.
+This toxin is responsible for the muscle issues dogs with tetanus experience.

 Diagnosing Tetanus in Dogs